SLIPO-EU/FAGI/README.md

 * **isSamePhoneNumberCustomNormalize:** Checks if the given phone numbers are the same.
 Some phone-normalization.
 If the equality fails, some custom steps for normalization are executed and the function rechecks for equality (e.g two numbers are considered same if one of them does not contain a country code but the line number is the same etc).
 * **isSamePhoneNumberUsingExitCode:** Same as above, except the exit code, which is checked separately using the input value.
 * **exists:** Checks if the given property exists in the model of the entity.
-* **exists:** The reverse function of exists.
+* **notExists:** The reverse function of exists.
 Returns true if the selected property is not found in the model.

 | Name        | Parameters     | Category  | Example
 | ------------- |:-------------:| :-----:|:-----:|